top of page

 Myopia in Children

-Myopia, which is better known as nearsightedness, is an eye disease that causes difficulty seeing long-distance.
-In myopic eyes, the eyeball is either longer than normal, or the cornea is too curved, both causing some images to be blurry.
-Myopia can be hereditary, if one or both parents are nearsighted there is an increased risk your child will be nearsighted.
-Other risk factors, such as environmental risks which include time spent doing close work on the computer, reading, increased screen time, and not spending enough time outdoors all play a role in the development of myopia.
-Myopia usually develops in childhood.
-In children, vision problems can be subtle.
-Be observant as to whether your child sits too close to the television, has frequent headaches, squints to read, and rubs their eyes.
-Changes in school or athletic performance, or withdrawing from those activities, could all indicate a change in your child's vision.
+Myopia, better known as nearsightedness, is an eye condition that causes difficulty seeing objects at a distance.
+In myopic eyes, the eyeball is either longer than normal or the cornea is too curved, both of which can cause images to appear blurry.
+Myopia can be hereditary—if one or both parents are nearsighted, there is an increased risk that their child will be nearsighted as well.
+Other risk factors include environmental influences such as prolonged close-up work on the computer, excessive reading, increased screen time, and not spending enough time outdoors.
+All of these can contribute to the development of myopia.

 Proper Header Size.png

-Pinnacle Vision Care now offering MiSight®
+Pinnacle Vision Care is now offering MiSight®

 MiSight is the only FDA-approved soft contact lens specifically designed to slow the progression of nearsightedness in children.